ashtonthomas/sample-rails-react-semantic-ui-app/README.md

 # Rails 5.2 with React/Webpack and the semantic-ui full style package

-_Note: all of these steps where committed individual so feel free to look at the individual changesets for more details_
+_Note: all of these steps where committed individual so feel free to look at the individual changesets for more details_ [see commit history](https://github.com/ashtonthomas/sample-rails-react-semantic-ui-app/commits/master)

 ## Some setup: